RiyaBhanot/FutureAGI-Project/README.md

 ## Final Word

-While the final trained model is not present, the **pipeline is architecturally sound** and reflects strong understanding of:
+While the final trained model is not present, the **pipeline is architecturally sound** and reflects my understanding of:

 - LLM-based reward modeling
 - DPO formulation
 - HuggingFace `trl` usage
 - Dataset structuring and token-level aggregation

-This repo can easily be extended into a working solution with adequate GPU access.
+This repo can easily be extended into a working solution if I get adequate GPU access.